Do you know the best times to buy travel gear? The calendar date can make a huge difference.

 Take advantage of the disconnect and you can be packing great travel apparel that lasts into a backpack or suitcase that won’t let you down on the other side of the world.
 Brand sites with frequent sales (currently up to 70% off at some of them):

 Also keep in mind that some online retailers discount more than others.
 Zappos almost never does and its parent company Amazon takes advantage of the fact that many Prime members buy from there without even looking anywhere else, assuming prices are equal when they’re not.
 REI has always been less of a discounter than others.
-But now they have changed “Outlet” to “Garage” and seem to be insinuating that they won’t be selling out of season items anymore.
-Avoid all those or at least shop around to see if you can do better.
+But a few times a year they run a good sale and occasionally you can find some deals in their outlet section.